Continuous dopaminergic stimulation (CDS) reduces the risk of motor complications when compared with levodopa or other short-acting dopamine agonists

 - Intrajejunal levodopa infusion in Parkinson's disease: a pilot multicenter study of effects on nonmotor symptoms and quality of life - Honig H, Antonini A, Martinez-Martin P, Forgacs I, Faye GC, Fox T, Fox K, Mancini F, Canesi M, Odin P, Chaudhuri KR.
 Mov Disord.
 2009 Jul 30;24 (10):1468-74

-The ultimate goal of CDS is the development of a long-acting oral formulation of levodopa which is able to provide a more constant delivery in an easy to use way.
+The ultimate goal of CDS would be to develop a long-acting oral formulation of levodopa which is able to provide a more constant delivery in an easy to use way.

 Levodopa/carbidopa and apomorphine infusions together with deep brain stimulation (DBS) are the most widely used CDS treatments.
-Although they are available in many countries, their use is still somewhat limited due to the cost and complexity of treatment and the selection criteria for suitable candidates.
+Although they are available in many countries, their use is still somewhat limited due to cost, insufficient hospital resources and complexity of treatment, and the selection criteria for suitable candidates.

 Subcutaneous apomorphine infusion

-A continuous supply of the dopamine agonist apomorphine can be administered via a portable, battery powered syringe pump which injects the medication under your skin, usually into your outer thigh or into your stomach just below your navel.
-Various studies have shown that this can reduce ‘off’ time by between 50% - 80% and it can also minimise dyskinesias.
+A continuous supply of the dopamine agonist apomorphine can be administered via a portable, battery powered syringe pump which injects the medication under your skin, usually into your abdomen just below your navel or into your outer thigh.
+Various studies have shown apomorphine infusion can reduce ‘off’ time by between 50% - 80% and it can also minimise dyskinesias.

 Apomorphine is only helpful if you respond well to levodopa and it can cause nausea.
-Apomorphine can cause nausea so antiemetics should be considered.
+In case of nausea, antiemetics should be considered.
 Further information on the drug can be found at www.medicines.org.uk/emc/search

 For more information, see Apomorphine under 'Dopamine agonists [subcutaneous]'.